Trepan-Debuggers/zshdb/docs/commands/info/breakpoints.rst

 given, the show all breakpoints.
 Otherwise only those breakpoints listed are shown and the order given.

+The columns in a line show are as follows:

-The \"Num\" column is the breakpoint number which can be used in an *enable*, *disable* or *condition* commads.
+* The \"Num\" column is the breakpoint number which can be used in `condition`, `delete`, `disable`, `enable` commands.

-The \"Disp\" column contains one of \"keep\", \"del\", the disposition of the breakpoint after it gets hit.
+* The \"Disp\" column contains one of \"keep\", \"del\", the disposition of the breakpoint after it gets hit.

-The \"enb\" column indicates whether the breakpoint is enabled.
+* The \"enb\" column indicates whether the breakpoint is enabled.

-The \"Where\" column indicates where the breakpoint is located.
+* The \"Where\" column indicates where the breakpoint is located.

 Example:
 ++++++++